Home Page

 tight port board through the lines of moorings down to Itchenor

-The complete Harbour Tour has to include
+The complete Harbour Tour has to include the

-into Bosham Harbour, with brief views of the Cathedral in the distance,
+shorter harbour arm up into Bosham Harbour, with brief views of the

-and then the Norman Church above the moorings and old houses, right on
+Cathedral in the distance, and then the Saxon church above the moorings and old houses right on

-of water.
+day before---easy to stand where he knelt.
 Then the Classic rig's ability to tack very quickly helped the

 beat out through lines of moorings, with a short board across to Itchenor's